Tips for Preserving Food and Canning

 - Kitchen timer

 Simple as that.
-You can purchase a hot water bath pot, specifically for preserving food or use a large stock pot you have on hand.
+You can purchase a hot water bath pot, specifically designed for preserving food or use a large stock pot you have.
 You can even use a smaller pot for smaller batches of food.
 So long as you have about 3 inches of water above the top of your jars.
 You may very well have some of those items already in your kitchen.

 For safety reasons I do highly recommend the tongs, as they allow you to remove the jars without getting burnt.
-On the off chance that you have a jar start spewing out of the top due to a bad seal.
+In case you have a jar start spewing out of the top that did not seal properly.
 The tongs will keep your skin away from the potential burn hazard.

 You will need jars to preserve food with this method.
 Jars can be purchased with the lids in flats of 12 or 24.
-Jars are a small investment when preserving food.
-The jars are reusable, as are the rings.
+Jars are a small investment but the jars are reusable, as are the rings.
 After you start preserving food, you will only need to reinvest in the flats to ensure that your jars seal.

 Not having a funnel is a pain.
 Having canned for many years before I purchased mine, I can tell you it is worth its weight in gold!
 It saves so many messes.
 It also keeps me from getting burnt when I fill jars with food.
 Making and canning jelly is a dangerous task, and a funnel is most definitely a safety tool.

 A small spatula designed for food canning purposes is ideal.
 This spatula is a needed tool to help rid your jars of air pockets and bubbles before the hot water bath.
-Removing air pockets when canning food is essential for proper preservation.
+Removing air pockets is essential for proper preservation.